pcrockett/mollysocket-fly/README.md

 At this point, if everything worked, you should be finished.
 You now have push notifications for Signal.

-### Assumptions
+### Notes

+As of this writing, this should be within the limits of the Fly.io free tier.

+It also deviates from the usual pattern that most people set up with Fly.io:

-Fly.io really encourages you to set up your apps with redundancy by default.
+* Fly.io really encourages you to set up your apps with redundancy by default.
 This configuration does NOT do that.
 Push notifications are not a critical service for me and my users, so I can afford a few seconds of downtime every now and then.
+* Because we're using air gap mode, we have no need to provide an actual Internet-facing service.
+So the only process that's running is a _worker_ process, and it should be impossible to actually interact with the MollySocket instance besides via `flyctl ssh console`.

+TODO: Figure out automatic updates.